alocken/DS-Midterm-Project/README.md

 ## Challenges
 - Dealing with fragmented and nested JSON fields
 - Managing a large number of unique tags and cities
-- Identifying and resolving data leakage variables in both columns and nested features
+- Converting stringified dict, then dict to individual columns to remove and address problematic columns/features
--
+- Identifying and resolving data leakage variables in columns and nested features

 ## Future Goals
 (what would you do if you had more time?)